Marginal and Conditional Second Laws of Thermodynamics

 \para{Local detailed fluctuation theorems } If the trajectory of system $\Y$ is fixed, then its dynamics act as an idealized work source to system $\X$, and we can write down a standard fluctuation theorem for system $X$ alone.

 This is the fluctuation theorem we would obtain were there no feedback from $\X$ to $\Y$.
+With feedback, this quantity no longer correctly describes the entropy production of sub-system X. Assuming that it does leads to apparent contradictions that would imply that the Second Law has to be modified~\cite{Sagawa2010}.

+What is the quantity that correctly describes the entropy production of sub-system X while coupled to the co-evolving sub-system Y?
+The answer depends on what information the observer has at hand.
+If the observer knows the co-evolving state of sub-system Y at all times, then the conditional entropy production, $\Sigma_{X|Y}$, Eq. (\ref{conddiss}) best describes the dissipation encountered by system X alone.
+In the absence of this knowledge, the marginal $\Sigma_X$, Eq. (\ref{marginaldiss}) describes the entropy production of sub-system~X.

-But we have no guarantee that the average of this local entropy production $\Delta S_\X -\beta \langle\heat_\X\rangle$ is positive when there is feedback between the systems.
+While we have no guarantee that the average of Eq. (\ref{localdiss}) is positive when there is feedback between the systems, we do know that both the marginal and the conditional entropy production obey the Second Law, because they can be written as Kullback-Leibler divergences, which means that they are all non-negative quantities \cite{Gaspard2004b,Jarzynski2006a, Kawai2007a, Gomez-Marin2008c}.

-Let us now consider the decomposition of the marginal dissipation $\diss_{\X}$~\eqref{marginaldiss}, which does account for inter-system feedback.
+Therefore, let us now, consider a decomposition of the marginal dissipation:

-(a) We write down the definition of the marginal dissipation~\eqref{marginaldiss}, and expand using the definition of conditional probability $p(a,b) = p(a|b) p(b)$. (b) Then split out the initial state probabilities. (c) And split the probability of the joint trajectory into components without feedback~\eqref{causalpartition}. (d) Gather terms. (e) The first two terms are the local dissipation of system $\X$ with no feedback from system $\Y$ \eqref{localdiss}.
-We call the remaining term $\tdiss_\X$ the {\sl transferred dissipation}.
+We write down in Eq. \eqref{a} the definition of the marginal dissipation~(see Eq. \eqref{marginaldiss}), and expand it using the definition of conditional probability $p(a,b) = p(a|b) p(b)$.
+Then we split out the initial state probabilities in Eq. \eqref{b}, and in Eq. \eqref{c} split the probability of the joint trajectory into components without feedback~(see Eq. \eqref{causalpartition}).
+In Eq. \eqref{d} we gather terms, and in Eq. \eqref{transferdiss} realize from this decomposition, that the marginal entropy production of sub-system X is comprised of the contribution without feedback (see Eq. \ref{localdiss}), together with a term that arises as a consequence of the feedback.
+We call this term $\tdiss_\X$ the {\sl transferred dissipation}.
+If system $\Y$ did not influence the behavior of system $\X$ then $\q(\ft{y} \with \ft{x}, \fti{y} )$ would equal $\p(\ft{y} \given \ft{x} , \fti{y} )$ (and similarly for the time reversed components), and the transferred dissipation would be zero.

+With this insight, we can now appreciate the fact that causal intervention, and decomposition of the joint probability of the system as a whole into disconnected parts (Eq. \ref{causalpartition}) is crucial in thinking about feedback systems, because it allows us to decompose the entropy production, revealing the contribution due to feedback.